CANUBE/AstroPack/README.md

 AstroPack
 =========

-Creating a astrophysics starter pack integrated in Taverna with plugins integrated in MyExperiment
+Integrating direct access from Taverna to the "AstroTaverna StarterPack" published in MyExperiment